|

 - Textbooks and other basic learning tools are a rare luxury in many of these remote, rural, public schools in Honduras.
 These important learning tools are simply not provided in any consistent fashion by the Honduran Education Ministry.

-Why are there projects which L4L discourages?
+Are there projects which L4L discourages?

 Yes.
 The L4L school lunch program is empowering the kids of rural Honduras to learn their way to a better life.
 It's bringing a new sense of hope to these remote, rural, nearly forgotten communities.
-Any initiatives which can be perceived as providing handouts - or have the potential to create dependency, or ignore the innate skills and abilities in these proud Honduran communities - run the risk of creating resentment among the very families with whom we are building a long-term partnership.

 How does L4L suggest we balance the challenges identified in any of these deserving Honduran communities?